lagimik/PartnerCrucible/TheChangelog.md

 ## Changelog

+### Week ending February 25, 2023

+Changes this week focus on security and AI with references to the MSSP Program and Zero Trust Deployments for M365 in addition to partner AI & ML Academy and AI hands-on demos.

+2023-02-24 | added references to Microsoft Managed Security Solutions Provider Partner Program (MSSP) program | [See changes here](./SecuritySolutionArea)
+2023-02-23 | added references to Zero Trust deployment plan with Microsoft 365 | [See changes here](./ModernWorkSolutionArea.)
+2023-02-22 | added AI & ML Academy references from Microsoft SUS | [See changes here](./DataAISolutionArea)
+2023-02-25 | added AI Hands-on Demos| [See changes here](./DataAISolutionArea)

 ### Week ending February 18, 2023

 Changes this week include updates reference to OpenAI learning and onboarding resources for OpenAI in addition to GitHub certifications paths for partners.